How do I get a “bid” from Scovell?

 Some of our favorite projects are the fruit of working with outside firms.
 We still apply the same collaborative approach by working with the outside parties from the beginning so you avoid getting too far down a road that isn’t feasible or isn’t within your budget to build.
 In these cases, we enter into a modified Pre-Construction Agreement instead of a Design Agreement.

 How many months usually pass between starting design and starting construction?

 We constantly try to balance keeping momentum, yet going slowly enough to make sound, thorough decisions.
-Phase 1: Initial Design and Budget Development tends to take 4 weeks.
+Phase 1: Initial Design tends to take 5 weeks.
 The next phase - Full Design - varies greatly depending on the scope of work.
 Simple projects without engineering can sometimes complete development in as little as eight weeks.
 Other projects require several more months of planning, engineering, permitting, etc.